Global Programs: Rome, Italy | Course Details

 - A finished written project at the college level

 Rome students enroll in one course: The Many Faces of Rome (CRN: 10820)

-Monday: having settled into their accommodations at Rome’s prestigious and beautiful St. Stephen’s School in the center of Rome, students gather for a welcome dinner at La Villette, a neighborhood trattoria nearby.
+Monday: Having settled into their accommodations at Rome’s prestigious and beautiful St. Stephen’s School in the center of the city, students gather for a welcome dinner at La Villette, a neighborhood trattoria nearby.
 Students will sample a range of locally-sourced and produced antipasti and pasta dishes and learn to eat as Romans eat.